 Disclaimer*: The articles shared under 'Your Voice' section are sent to us by contributors and we neither confirm nor deny the authenticity of any facts stated below.
 Parhlo will not be liable for any false, inaccurate, inappropriate or incomplete information presented on the website.
 Read our disclaimer.

-Therefore, it’s a high time we talk about the 3D’s – Diabetes, Depression and Diabetic Neuropathy.
+It’s high time we talk about the 3D’s – Diabetes, Depression and Diabetic Neuropathy.

-These 3D’s are interlinked with one another, that is Diabetes may lead to Depression and Depression may lead to Diabetes- through a bi-directional pathway, in the same way Diabetes may also cause Diabetic Neuropathies that is if the patient is suffering from diabetes than he/she may have a higher probability to suffer from comorbid conditions like Depression and Diabetic Neuropathy.
+These 3D’s are interlinked with one another, that is diabetes may lead to depression and depression may lead to diabetes- through a bi-directional pathway, in the same way, diabetes may also cause ‘Diabetic Neuropathies’ that is if the patient is suffering from diabetes than he/she may have a higher probability to suffer from comorbid conditions like depression and diabetic neuropathy.

-The story of the 3D’s is not rare, as the pathophysiological comorbid incidence and prevalence of diabetes – Depression and Diabetic Neuropathy are very high around the globe.
+The story of the 3D’s is not rare, as the pathophysiological comorbid incidence and prevalence of diabetes – depression and diabetic Neuropathy are very high around the globe.

 3D’s – Diabetes:

-According to the “International Diabetes Federation”, in 2015, about 415 Million people in the world were diagnosed to have Diabetes and by the end of 2040, this will increase to 642 million.
+According to the “International Diabetes Federation”, in 2015, about 415 million people in the world were diagnosed to have Diabetes and by the end of 2040, this will increase to 642 million.
 Every 6th second, 1 person dies from Diabetes.

 Pakistan has seen dramatic increases in rates of Diabetes prevalence and incidences over the recent years.
 There were over 7 million cases of diabetes in Pakistan in 2015, but these are only reported numbers, there is a much more high prevalence of undiagnosed patients of Diabetes in Pakistan.